Daily Words of God: Knowing God's Work | Excerpt 176

-The work of the Holy Spirit is all about enabling people to obtain benefits; it is all about edifying people; there is no work that does not benefit people.
-No matter whether the truth is deep or shallow, and no matter what the caliber of those who accept the truth is like, whatever the Holy Spirit does, it is all beneficial to people.
-But the work of the Holy Spirit cannot be done directly; it must go through the men who cooperate with Him.
-It is only in this way that the results of the work of the Holy Spirit can be obtained.
-Of course, when it is the direct work of the Holy Spirit, it has not been adulterated at all; but when it uses the medium of man, it is much mixed and is not the original work of the Holy Spirit.
-In this way, the truth changes to differing degrees.
-Followers do not receive the original meaning of the Holy Spirit but a combination of the work of the Holy Spirit and the experience and knowledge of man.
-The part of the work of the Holy Spirit that is received by followers is correct.
-The experience and the knowledge of man which are received vary because the workers are different.
-Once workers have the enlightenment and guidance of the Holy Spirit, they subsequently experience based on this enlightenment and guidance.
-Within these experiences are combined man’s mind and experience, as well as the being of humanity, after which they gain the knowledge or seeing that they should.
-This is the way of practice after man has experienced the truth.
-This way of practice is not always the same because people have different experiences and the things that people experience are different.
-In this way, the same enlightenment of the Holy Spirit results in different knowledge and practice because those who receive the enlightenment are different.
+All the work of the Holy Spirit is performed to benefit people.
+It is all about edifying people; there is no work that does not benefit people.
+No matter whether the truth is deep or shallow, and no matter the caliber of those who accept the truth, whatever the Holy Spirit does, it benefits people.
+But the work of the Holy Spirit cannot be done directly; it must be expressed through the people who cooperate with Him.
+Only thus can the results of the work of the Holy Spirit be obtained.
+Of course, when the Holy Spirit works directly, it is not adulterated at all; but when the Holy Spirit works through man, it becomes very tainted and is not the original work of the Holy Spirit.
+This being so, the truth changes to differing degrees.
+Followers do not receive the original intention of the Holy Spirit but a combination of the work of the Holy Spirit and the experience and knowledge of man.
+The part of what followers receive that is the work of the Holy Spirit is correct, whereas the experience and the knowledge of man they receive vary because the workers are different.
+Workers with the enlightenment and guidance of the Holy Spirit will go on to have experiences based on this enlightenment and guidance.
+Within these experiences are combined man’s mind and experience, as well as the being of humanity, and afterward, they gain the knowledge or insight they should have.
+This is man’s way of practice after experiencing the truth.
+This way of practice is not always the same, because people experience differently and the things people experience are different.
+In this way, the same enlightenment of the Holy Spirit results in different knowledge and practice, because those who receive the enlightenment are different.
 Some people make minor mistakes during practice while some make major mistakes, and some make nothing but mistakes.
-This is because people’s abilities to understand differ and because their actual caliber also differs.
-Some people understand it this way after hearing a message, and some people understand it that way after hearing a truth.
-Some people deviate slightly; and some do not understand the true meaning of the truth at all.
-Therefore, however one understands it is how he will lead others; this is exactly true, because his work is just expressing his being.
+This is because people differ in their ability to understand and also because their inherent calibers differ.
+Some people have one sort of understanding after hearing a message, and some people have another after hearing a truth.
+Some people deviate slightly, while some do not understand the real meaning of the truth at all.
+Therefore, one’s understanding dictates how one will lead others; this is exactly true, because one’s work is simply an expression of one’s being.
 People led by those who have a correct understanding of the truth will also have a correct understanding of the truth.
-Even if there are people who have errors in understanding, there are very few of them, and not all the people will have errors.
-People led by those who have errors in understanding of the truth will undoubtedly be erroneous.
-These people will be erroneous in every sense of the word.
-The degree of understanding of the truth among followers largely depends on the workers.
-Of course, the truth from God is correct and without error, and is absolutely certain.
-But, the workers are not completely correct and cannot be said to be completely reliable.
-If workers have a way to practice the truth which is very practical, then followers will also have a way of practice.
-If workers do not have a way to practice the truth but have only doctrine, followers would not have any reality.
-The caliber and nature of followers are determined by birth and are not associated with workers.
-But the extent to which followers understand the truth and know God depends on the workers (this is only so for some people).
-Whatever a worker is like, this is what the followers that he leads will be like.
-What a worker expresses is his own being, and without reservation.
-The demands he places on his followers are what he himself is willing to achieve or what he is able to achieve.
-Most workers make demands on their followers based on what they do themselves, despite there being many that people cannot achieve at all.
-What people cannot achieve becomes an obstacle to their entry.
+Even if there are people with errors in their understanding, there are very few of them, and not everyone will have errors.
+If one has errors in his understanding of the truth, those who follow him will undoubtedly also be erroneous, and these people will be erroneous in every sense of the word.
+The degree to which followers understand the truth largely depends on the workers.
+Of course, the truth from God is correct and without error, and it is absolutely certain.
+The workers, however, are not completely correct and cannot be said to be completely reliable.
+If workers have a very practical way to put the truth into practice, then followers will also have a way to practice.
+If workers do not have a way to practice the truth but have only doctrine, then followers will have no reality.
+The caliber and nature of followers are determined by birth and are not associated with workers, but the extent to which followers understand the truth and know God depends on the workers (this is only so for some people).
+Whatever a worker is like, so will the followers he leads be.
+What a worker expresses is his own being, without reservation.
+The demands he makes of those who follow him are what he himself is willing or able to achieve.
+Most workers use what they do themselves as a basis to make demands of their followers, despite there being much their followers cannot achieve at all—and that which one cannot achieve becomes an obstacle to one’s entry.